brookCITS/Data_Sci/README.md

-# Unit One - Python Review
+# Unit Two - Algebra For Machine Learning
-Welcome to the Data Visualization unit of our Machine Learning course!
-This unit introduces you to fundamental maths used to create model from sets of data.
+This unit introduces you to fundamental math used to create model from sets of data.
 It also explores tools that helps you visualize data.
 ## Topics Covered